Vector Leptoquark Mediated Leptonic Decay of the Charged $B$-Meson: One Loop Amplitudes in the Vector Leptoquark Model

 \section{One Loop Amplitudes in the $U_1$ Vector Leptoquark Model}

-All of the following one loop amplitudes have been computed using the package \cite{Patel_2017} and all Feynman diagrams have been drawn using the software JaxoDraw \cite{Binosi_2004}.
-The results of the loop integrals presented here are have been renormalized making use of dimensional regularization and the modified minimal subtraction scheme and we have retained only the kinematically leading order terms of each integral.
+All of the following one-loop amplitudes have been computed using the package \cite{Patel_2017} and all Feynman diagrams have been drawn using the software JaxoDraw \cite{Binosi_2004}.
+The results of the loop integrals presented here have been evaluated at $\mu=m_b$ and have been renormalized with the modified minimal subtraction scheme and we have retained only the kinematically leading-order terms of each integral.